 10.6.1: A brief description of our public body follows:

-C. The total amount of our operating budget for FY 15-16 is: $3,081,178.25.
-Funding sources are property and personal property replacement taxes, state and federal grants, fines, charges, and donations.
+B. Funding sources are property and personal property replacement taxes, state and federal grants, fines, charges and donations.
 Tax levies are:

-D. The office is located at this address: Matteson Area Public Library, 801 S. School Avenue, Matteson, IL 60443.
+D. The office is located at this address: Matteson Area Public Library District, 801 S. School Avenue, Matteson, IL 60443.

-F. The following organization exercises control over our policies and procedures: The Matteson Public Library Board of Library Trustees, which meets monthly on the 2nd Monday of each month, 7:00 p.m., at the library unless rescheduled and notice given in accordance with the Illinois Open Meetings Act.
-Its members are: Dwayne Shipp, President; Harold Gillis, Vice President; Leana Page, Secretary; Milfred Moore, Treasurer; Beverly Coleman, Howard Hunigan, and Temitope Babayode.
+E. The following organization exercises control over our policies and procedures: The Matteson Area Public Library District Board of Library Trustees, which meets monthly on the 1st Tuesday after the 2nd Monday of each month, 7:00 p.m., at the library unless rescheduled and notice given in accordance with the Illinois Open Meetings Act.
+This a seven-member board elected by the residents of Matteson, IL

 Illinois State Library, Springfield, Illinois.
-Its members are: State Librarian and Secretary of State, Jesse White, Director of State Library, Anne Craig; and various other staff.
+Its members are: State Librarian and Secretary of State, Jesse White, Director of State Library, Deputy Director Greg McCormick; and various other staff.

 Section 10.6.2: You may request the information and the records available to the public in the following manner:

-A. Use the request form or submit a request via email, by written letter or fax.
+A. Submit a request in writing via email, by written letter or fax.
 The request form is not required, but is preferred.

-B. Your request should be direct to the following individual:
+B. Your request should be directed to the following individual: